MSU Tollgate Farm and Education Center Virtual Interactive Classroom Series Request Form

 Learning Fresh From the Farm

 A virtual classroom series with MSU Tollgate Farm and Education Center is designed for students to explore natural resources and agriculture while learning about sustainability and the environment.
 Aligned with literacy, math, and Next Generation Science standards, programs utilize inquiry place-based learning.
 Life cycles and system interdependency are revealed as students virtually visit the fields, forest, greenhouse, and farm animals to investigate science phenomena taking place on the farm.
-Virtual series with Tollgate Farm are scheduled September through early June and cost $250 for five weekly visits for up to 50 students.
+Virtual series with Tollgate Farm are scheduled September through early June and cost $250 for five weekly visits.
+Financial aid process is available here.
 For questions or to tailor a program to meet your teaching goals, please email Ellen Koehler at firstname.lastname@example.org.

 Virtual visits from MSU Tollgate Education Center education staff provide experiential learning all year long.
-Weekly or week-long virtual learning series offered this fall:
+Weekly or week-long virtual learning series include:

 Some of the exciting aspects of virtual learning journeys on the farm: